axr167/interview-prep/technical-rounds/04-Dynamic Programming/README.md

     - There are 2 subproblems
         - knapsack(w,v,W,V,current+1)
         - knapsack(w,v,W-w[current], V+v[current], current+1)
-    - Notice that subproblems overlap because
+    - Notice that subproblems overlap
-        - moving variable from subproblem 1 moves from 0 to w.length
-        - moving variable from subproblem 2 moves from 0 to w.length
     - Hence we must use DP.
 Size of cache = 0 to w.length-1.